etbala/LeetCodeDuels/README.md

 * **Redis**:

-    * *Session & State Storage*: Stores ephemeral (temporary) data like active game sessions, pending user invites, and which users are currently online.
+    * *Session & State Storage*: Stores temporary data like active game sessions, pending user invites, and which users are currently online.

     * *Horizontal Communication (Pub/Sub)*: Redis acts as a message bus that allows the different backend instances to communicate with each other.
 For example, if a user connected to Instance A sends a game invite to a user connected to Instance B, the message is published to a Redis channel, which instantly delivers it to the correct instance.